lucian606/Face-Recognition/README.md

 The algorithm uses a defined data set in order to identify the users.

 How to run the script:
-  *Run the faceset_script.py to create a data set
+  -Run the faceset_script.py to create a data set
-  *Run the face_trainer to create a trainer which can identify the users *Run the face_recognition.py to detect the faces
+  -Run the face_trainer to create a trainer which can identify the users -Run the face_recognition.py to detect the faces